hsimho/MightyPPL/README.md

     - The "**compflatten**" mode (recommended): individual tester TAs, one for each temporal subformula;
     - The default "**flatten**" mode: a single monolithic TA for the entire formula (the synchronous product of the tester and component TAs).
         For performance reasons MightyPPL constructs only forward-reachable state spaces and transitions.
-- If `out_file` is unspecifed, then a [standard backward fixpoint algorithm](https://dl.acm.org/doi/abs/10.5555/866681) will be used.
+- If `out_file` is unspecifed, then an implementation of the [standard backward fixpoint algorithm](https://dl.acm.org/doi/abs/10.5555/866681) will be used as the back end.
 - `--debug` to pause at various points in the processing.
 - `--noback` to disable the backward reachability analysis for simplifying tester TAs (no effect with `--noflat`).